-RDI is a special needs intervention that equips parents to be more mindful in helping their special needs children overcome their challenges.
+RDI® is a special needs intervention that equips parents to be more mindful in helping their children overcome their challenges.
 We train parents to be competent and help parents to have a normal life that often seems impossible when you have children with special needs.

-The article below from Psychology Today confirms that sad has important role, more than just for money making:
+The article below from Psychology Today confirms that dad has an important role, more than just for money making:

 According to the research in “Fathers and Their Impact on Children’s Well-Being”: